What is a Profit and Loss Appropriation Account?

 Characteristics of Charge

-Charge: In financial accounting, a charge refers to a specific deduction or expense that is debited against the profits of a business.
+Charge: In financial accounting, a charge refers to a specific deduction or expense that is debited against a business’s profits.
 Charges are typically associated with operational costs, such as depreciation, interest, or any other expenses incurred in the normal course of business.

 Characteristics of Charge